NQMVD/boss/README.md

 - outputs:
   - pretty cliclack
   - plain (dont use cliclack for output but plain text or markdown)
+  - table (use nu)
 - read files instead of calling commands when possible
 - check mutiple packages at once
 - continue with a prompt what to do (install, update, etc.)
+- config file
+- more checks (validate location, sourced in path, etc.)
 - multithreading or async

 > theres also a plan for taking inspiration from topgrade on how to work with different managers.